estate planner estate planner

 3. Choosing the wrong executor: The executor should be trustworthy and competent since they will execute your estate plan when you are no longer there.

-4. Not updating the plan: Like any strategy, the plan needs to adjust with changing life situations.
-Regular revisions maintain its effectiveness.
+4. Not updating the plan: Like any strategy, the plan needs to adjust to changing life situations.
+Regular revisions maintain their effectiveness.

 5. Forgetting about taxes: Proper estate planning takes into consideration various tax implications and finds ways to minimize the associated liabilities.

-Remember, avoiding these common slip-ups can enhance the effectiveness of your estate plan, safeguarding your legacy and ensuring your final wishes are honored.
+Remember, avoiding these common slip-ups can enhance the effectiveness of your estate plan, safeguard your legacy, and ensure your final wishes are honored.

 How to Choose an Estate Planner